Course Catalogue

 IST-104 Windows Client Operating Systems

-This course focusses on Windows operating systems, elaborates on key topics related to operating systems and networking that is covered in IST-101 PC Software and IST-102 PC Hardware courses.
-The course covers topics including client and server operating system installation and configuration, users' management, file resources and disk management, networks and networking services configuration, security management, system performance monitoring and optimization, terminal services and servers' implementation and configuration.
-3-2-4
+This course focuses on Windows operating systems and elaborates on key topics related to operating systems and networking covered in IST-101 PC Software and IST-102 PC Hardware courses.
+The course includes:

 • Pre Requisite: IST-101, IST-102